dryark/material2-open/README.md

 This'll initialize text field component on a single `.mdc-text-field` element.

 > Please see [quick start demo](https://glitch.com/edit/#!/remix/new-web) on glitch for full example.

-## Need help?

-We're constantly trying to improve our components.
-If Github Issues don't fit your needs, then please visit us on our [Discord Channel](https://discord.gg/material-components).